California Senate Bill 53

 According to Epoch AI's estimates, no company had ever published a foundation model above this threshold until early 2025.
 Since then, only two companies (OpenAI and xAI) have released models that pass the threshold.

-President Biden's Executive Order 14110 also used 10^26 training FLOPs as the threshold for a frontier model.
+Former President Biden's Executive Order 14110 also used 10^26 training FLOPs as the threshold for a frontier model.
 Under EO 14110, any developer training a model above the threshold was required to disclose their safety testing results and security protocols to Federal authorities.

 Fine-tuning and RL are often referred to as "post-training", a catch-all for the adjustments AI companies make to a model after an initial pre-training run.
-Post-training already consumes a significant share of a frontier training run's compute budget. xAI claims that more than half of the FLOPs used to train Grok 4 were spent on RL.
+Post-training already consumes a significant share of a frontier training run's compute budget. xAI claims that over half of the FLOPs used to train Grok 4 were spent on RL.
 If this is true, Grok 4's post-training compute already surpasses the 10^26 FLOP threshold, even without counting pre-training compute.

 It's expected that future frontier runs will allocate an even larger share of their compute to post-training, as AI companies continue teaching their models to reason through chain of thought RL.

-Both of the AI developers known to have trained a model with over 10^26 FLOPs also meet this criterion.
-X's revenue in 2024 was $2.7 billion, and OpenAI's revenue is estimated to have been $3.7 billion.
-Other leading AI developers who could plausibly soon train a model with over 10^26 FLOPs—such as Anthropic, Google, and Meta—also exceed $100 million in annual revenue.
+Both of the AI developers known to have trained a model with over 10^26 FLOPs also meet this criterion. xAI reached $100 million annualized revenue in 2024, and analysts expect it to break $500 million this year.
+OpenAI's revenue in 2024 is estimated to have been $3.7 billion.
+Other leading AI developers who could plausibly soon train a model with over 10^26 FLOPs—such as Anthropic, Google, and Meta—also exceed $500 million in annual revenue.

 The model weights, when combined with facts about the model architecture, encode all the information required to run a model.
 A user who has the weights can get the model's response to any query they want, even a dangerous query that would have been blocked by the developer's guardrails.
 Moreover, anyone who has access to the weights can easily modify the model to undo alignment and refusal training, as demonstrated by Gade et al. and Arditi et al..
 If malicious actors can steal the weights of frontier models, they might therefore be able to use the model to cause a catastrophe.

-(i) "Property" means tangible or intangible property.
+(l) “Property” means tangible or intangible property.

 22757.12.